8n8/bigwebthing/README.md

 Messages are sent to the server in HTTP requests.
 The server will not accept messages greater than 16KB.

+The client can also make a websocket connection with the server, which the server will send any new messages through.

 Some APIs are only accessible to certain users and must have an identity token as follows:
 + 8 bytes: ID of sender
 + 8 bytes: authentication code downloaded from the server earlier